Hephzibah09/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles - Display the content of /etc/passwd and /etc/hosts
 4-lastlines - dispplays the last 10 lines in /etc/passwd
 5-firstlines - displays the first 10 lines of the /etc/passwd file
+6-third_line - diplays only the third line of the iacta file